 We cannot guarantee a URL will be accessible just based on robots.txt.
 A site may block access for many reasons.
 Checking robots.txt first is a reasonable step before fetching to ensure success.

-In a browser, the "Go Fetch!" button on the homepage extracts data from the target URL you enter into the search box.
+In a browser, the "Go Fetch!" button on the homepage fetches and runs an SEO audit on the target URL you enter into the search box.

 If you are signed in to your account, a successful "Go Fetch!" will be deducted from your credit balance.
 You can sign up for an account and get started for free by visiting the dashboard.